czero-cc/SCAPO/models/text/characterai/prompting.md

 # Character.AI Prompting Guide

-*Last updated: 2025-08-12*
+*Last updated: 2025-08-14*

-## Technical Tips
+## Tips & Techniques

-- Use Janitor AI to jailbreak Character AI and access the NSFW version via prompts

-## Recommended Settings

-- Enable 'Goro' in the experimental settings under the Style tab
+- Compared to other sites where the X button is hard to find or is easily mashed in with stuff that will take you to the advertisers site, character ai's ads have clear X buttons and they are placed in a way that fat fingering them or missing by a few inches wont send you to google play store or some random site.

 ## Sources